mcp656/Class-7/README.md

-# Presentation slides and exercise solutions for the course "Introduction to Programming and Numerical Analysis"
+# Presentation slides and exercise solutions for the course "Programming for Economists".

 Hi there!

-On this page, you can access my presentation slides and solutions to problem sets for the "Introduction to Programming and Numerical Analysis" course.
+On this page, you can access my presentation slides and solutions to problem sets for the course "Programming for Economists".

 Additionally, I will be posting problem sets and the mandatory assignments here.

-Remember, that changes to problem sets and mandatory assignments may be commited, thus be aware.
+Remember, that changes to problem sets and mandatory assignments may be commited by Jeppe or Brigitte, thus be aware.